-Ionizers are not recommended for removing mold spores from the air.
+We do not recommend ionizers for removing mold spores from the air.
 They work by applying a negative charge to particles passing through which causes them to “stick” to surfaces such as the floor, walls, ceiling, furniture, etc. The negative charge is only temporary, lasting between a few seconds and a few minutes.
-After the charge is dissipated the spores can then be stirred up again reentering the air.

 3. Ultra Violet (UV)

 UV air purifiers are not effective against mold.
 While UV light can kill mold, it requires several minutes of exposure.
-Since mold spores pulled through the unit are only exposed for seconds, it is not effective.
+Since the UV only shines on the mold spores for a moment, it is not effective.

 4. Ozone Generators